Agoric/documentation/main/wallet-api.md

 The *wallet bridge* is a web page with direct access to an Agoric Wallet.
 It provides the Dapp with a facet of an API.
 Dapps never talk directly to a Wallet, only to this bridge that knows where the Wallet is.
-So, for example, if a Dapp is running in `localhost:8000` and the Wallet in `localhost:3000`, they don't communicate directly.
+So, for example, if a Dapp is running in your browser at `https://encouragement.example.com` and the Wallet is running locally, they don't communicate directly.
 They do so by sending JSON-encoded messages through the wallet bridge.

 **tyg todo: What else should they know here?**

 ## Petnames and paths

+Before we get into the Wallet itself, you should know about *petnames*, which are your personal names for objects.
+No one else can see or modify a petname without your permission.
+You can think of them as your phone's contacts list.
+The actual phone number is what your phone uses to call someone, but for you to more easily tell who a number is associated with, you've assigned a petname to it, such as Mom, Grandpa, Kate S., etc. Different people can have different petnames for different objects.
+For example, the same person is "Mom" to you, "Mimi" to her granddaughter, and "Mrs. Watson" to many others.

+Your Wallet manages your petnames for Dapps, asset types, issuers, etc.

 The wallet bridge protocol is migrating petnames to *paths*.
 All former petnames are now either a *path* or still a plain string.
 A path is an array of strings